 There are multiple reasons to go out and become involved in community service projects.
 Let’s make it a goal of the Granges in New York State to participate in as many community service projects as possible.
 Our organization will be healthier and stronger as a result of all of the good that we are able to do in our communities.

 Keep track of your Grange’s community service activities from September 1 to August 31 of each year.
 Please submit a report of the community service activities that your Grange has done in a way that is easiest for your Grange.
 The report can be submitted either as a letter outlining your activities, a scrapbook, or just a little memo or outline of all of your outreach services.
 All community service reports are due to the New York State Grange Community Service Director by September 1 each year.
-Your reports will be judged based on the score sheet included in the 2018-2019 State Grange Handbook.
+Your reports will be judged based on the score sheet included in the 2022-2023 State Grange Handbook.

 New York State Grange will award the following prizes to the top four reports: